vdarsel/Multi_Year_French_Census_Data_Processing/README.md

 For each link, the data from Zone A corresponding to Île de France should be downloaded in format csv, when possible, or txt.
 Then, the datasets should be set in the corresponding folder in Data/Raw_census_data_YEAR.

+To align the geographical attributes, some other datasets are used and directly available in Data/Geo.
+They can also be found online on the website from INSEE.

 ## Variables

 Here is the list of the variables (some were deleted from the one year case).